umegaya/ffiex/README.md

 - prerequisity
  - gcc or tcc (if you want to use csrc API)
+ - for instance tcc installation, run travis_install.sh at top of this repo.
 - clone this repo and run
 ``` bash
 sudo bash install.sh